Get all the latest data for Randstad

 Do banks lend to foreigners for homes in Randstad in 2026?

-As of early 2026, Dutch banks do lend to foreigners for homes in the Randstad, especially if you live and work in the Netherlands with local income, though non-residents with foreign income face fewer lender options and stricter terms.
+As of early 2026, yes, Dutch banks do lend to foreigners for homes in the Randstad, though your options and terms depend heavily on whether you live and work in the Netherlands or are buying from abroad.

 You can also read our latest update about mortgage and interest rates in The Netherlands.